 Arugula's spicy, mustardy bite perks up any salad.
 Scatter an assortment of greens with arugula, and top with a simple vinaigrette, freshly grated Parmesan or sliced fresh mozzarella, and coarsely ground black pepper.
 Zesty lime is a good match for arugula in Arugula with Tomatoes and Avocados in Lime Vinaigrette.
 For a rich, sweet dressing with Asian notes, try Curry Lime Dressing with Arugula & Pepper Salad.

 If any green prompts thinking outside the salad bowl, it's arugula.
-Use it as a fun pizza topping, in Easy Arugula Salad Pizza, or—along with broccoli—in Green Pizza.
+Use it as a fun pizza topping, in Easy Arugula Salad Pizza.
 For something completely unexpected, whip up a Breakfast Egg Margherita Pizza, sprinkled with arugula.

 Of course, arugula is also perfect on sandwiches and burgers, like this Gourmet Greek Burger, served with a minty lemon mayo spread.